 This award, presented by the AAA but selected by the AD, is now given every two years.

-The 2016 Award will be for a specialist in Mesoamerican Archaeology.
+The 2018 Award will be for a specialist in Southwestern Archaeology.
 Nominations are solicited early in the calendar year.
 Nominations should include a cover letter, stating explicitly the qualifications and accomplishments of the nominee, and a CV.
 They will be reviewed by a specially selected Kidder Award Committee.

 You may submit nominations by mail by addressing them to the Kidder Award Committee in care of the AD Secretary (click on Officers for address).